OddBallYT/ms_Obsidian.Projects/202 - Avarus/02 - Entities/0201 - Characters/020102 - Non-Players/Saulker/Tansy Coppermug.md

 - **Personality Traits**:

 ###### Backstory
-Grew up in a city called “Helrich”, as an inheritor to a cobbling empire.
+Grew up in Sodavar, in a city called “Helrich”, as an inheritor to a cobbling empire.
 Her brother [[Alvyn Falshroud|Alvyn]] became intrenched in criminal dealings, and assisted in a robbery on his parent's home.
 The robbery began to go awry, when Tansy's father Dimble intervened, leaving her father and mother killed.
 Tansy escaped and went west, arriving in [[Saulker]].
 Working odd jobs as a scribe's assistant, courier, and finally a barmaid, until she worked enough to buy the Copper Mug from its previous owner, a human male named Jace.

 ### Significance
 [campaign significance here]